-In an effort to recognize outstanding members of our NYITCOM community who make positive STRIDES in making our college a better place in this world, we are pleased to announce a new recognition and reward.
-The new NYITCOM Positive STRIDES Program was developed from the recommendation of the NYITCOM Diversity Work Groups and collaboration with the new NYITCOM Inclusion and Diversity Committee.
-This exciting new program provides the NYITCOM community (students/faculty/staff) an opportunity to nominate and recognize those members of our community that complete good-kind-positive-inclusive acts that help make the NYITCOM community an even better and more positive place in the world.
+In an effort to recognize outstanding members of our NYITCOM community who make Positive STRIDES in making our college a better place in this world, we are pleased to provide a special recognition program.
+The NYITCOM Positive STRIDES Program was developed from the recommendation of the NYITCOM Diversity Work Groups and collaboration with the NYITCOM Diversity, Equity, and Inclusion Committee.
+This exciting program provides the NYITCOM community (students/faculty/staff) an opportunity to nominate and recognize those outstanding members of our community that complete good-kind-positive-inclusive acts that help make the NYITCOM community an even better and more positive place in the world!

 How it works

-The program provides a new forum for the NYITCOM community allowing you to nominate other NYITCOM community members for their good-kind-positive and inclusive act(s).Click here to read full program details
+The program provides a forum for members of the NYITCOM community to nominate other NYITCOM community members for their good-kind-positive and inclusive act(s).Click here to read full program details

 Click here to nominate someone